 There are many organizations like re:work training that recognize the value in communities of color and work daily to make that value apparent to the powers that be.
 These companies seek to support, empower and bridge the gap that exists between them and the opportunities that they deserve.
 Here are some statistics on this gap in Chicago to give some perspective:

-Clearly, the odds are stacked against Black and Latinx communities.
+Clearly, oppression affects marginalized groups and the odds are stacked against Black and Latinx communities.
 You can contribute time, energy or funds to support the agencies dedicated to balancing these odds.
 Actively seeking ways to show support and adapting to the changing needs of these communities is not charity, but rather a practical step toward improving your own life and community for the better.

 If you want to make a measurable impact, you’ll have to start with the person in the mirror.
 If you’re educating yourself the right way, you’ll notice that many of the views you hold are either uninformed or downright prejudiced.
 It might make you uncomfortable at first, but that’s where true change begins.
 So here is what you should do: